 Lung transplantation

-Evaluation of regional lung function in patients with:
+Evaluation of regional lung function in:

 Chronic obstructive pulmonary disease (COPD)